-On the face of it, Paul McCartney covers a good bit of emotional turf here: old age, drug abuse and love.
+On the face of it, Paul McCartney covers a lot of emotional turf on Venus and Mars, his new album with Wings: old age, drug abuse, and love.
 But the name of the game is entertainment, not communication.
 There is no blood on these tracks; neither is there any real evocation of joy.

 “Listen to What the Man Said,” the album’s hit single and best track, boasts an irresistible hook line and the disc’s most satisfying production.
 Significantly enhanced by Tom Scott’s sax fills, it profits also from McCartney’s perfectly attuned vocals.
 Nevertheless, it operates within a limited musical framework.
 And next to almost anything in the Beatles’ catalog, it is a weak effort indeed.